Human Spaceflights

 Flight

-Launch from Cape Canaveral (KSC); landing on Cape Canaveral (KSC).
+Launch from Cape Canaveral (KSC) and landing on Cape Canaveral (KSC), Runway 33.

 The primary payloads were the USMP-02 microgravity experiments package and the OAST-2 engineering and technology payload, both in the orbiter's cargo bay.
-The two week mission also featured a number of biomedical experiments focusing on the effects of long duration spaceflight.
+The two-week mission also featured a number of biomedical experiments focusing on the effects of long duration spaceflight.

-On experiment on USMP-02 was the Isothermal Dendritic Growth Experiment (IDGE).
+One experiment on USMP-02 was the Isothermal Dendritic Growth Experiment (IDGE).
 That experiment continued to assemble data to test theories concerning the effect of gravity-driven fluid flows on dendritic solidification of molten materials.

 OAST-2 contained six experiments on the field of technology for the space station, satellites, sensors and more.